Siemens Avenio: Toronto

-Siemens Avenio
+Avenio

-The Avenio brand was introduced at the UITP 2009 trade fair in Vienna, marketed as the "longest tram in the world" with 100% low floor (referring to the 72 meter version with eight modules).
+The Avenio brand was introduced at the UITP 2009 trade fair in Vienna, marketed as the "longest tram in the world" with a 100% low floor (referring to the 72 meter version with eight modules).

-Avenio is based on the Siemens Combino Plus but is simplified.
+The Avenio is based on the Siemens Combino Plus but is simplified.
 There is now one secondary spring which now seemingly can do the work of two.
 There are more seats over the bogies.
 There are no more hydraulics and the tram is made of CorTen steel.
 So in fact it is a completely new design.

 Tel Aviv

 It was announced that the first production series would go to Tel Aviv in Israel for its upcoming light rail network, but the project was delayed and the construction of the first line, the Red Line, started in September 2011.
 It will be in operational in 2016-2017 with the majority of stations underground.
 However, Tel Aviv Municipality later awarded the bid for rolling stock to rival CAF of Zaragoza, Spain instead.